The Writing District ContestThis is a monthly short story contest.

 ServiceScape Short Story Award 2019

-If so, the ServiceScape Short Story Award is the perfect way to achieve both.
-For this award, any genre or theme of short story is accepted.
-All applicants should submit their original unpublished work of short fiction or nonfiction, 5,000 words or fewer, to be considered.
+For this international free-to-enter writing award, any genre or theme of short story is accepted.
+All applicants should submit their original, unpublished work of short fiction or nonfiction, up to 5,000 words by November 30, 2019.
 Along with receiving an award for $1,000.00 USD, the winner will have his or her short story featured within our blog, which reaches thousands of readers per month.
-Rules and exclusions apply.

 César Egido Serrano Foundation International Flash Fiction Competition